 - First, your papers are your work-they represent your knowledge, your skills, and your creativity.
-Your family or those close to you might like to see them, and you might want to read them again someday. - Second, when you are a senior, the English Department will ask you to submit a portfolio of five papers of your choice from various courses you have taken to help us in assessing the English program. - Third, a professor might nominate one of your papers for a writing award. - Fourth, you might need to choose one of them as a writing sample for an internship application, a graduate school application, or even a job application.
+Your family or those close to you might like to see them, and you might want to read them again someday. - Second, when you are a senior, the English Department will ask you to submit a portfolio of five papers of your choice from various courses you have taken to help us in assessing the English program. - Third, a professor might nominate one of your papers for a writing award. - Fourth, you may want to develop an upper-level paper into an article you submit for publication in an undergraduate journal. - Fifth, you might need to choose one of them as a writing sample for an internship application, a graduate school application, or even a job application.